ftsrg/theta/subprojects/cfa-cli/README.md

 ### Docker (beta)

 An experimental Dockerfile is also available under the _docker_ directory in the root of the repository.
-The image can be built using the following command:
+The image can be built using the following command (from the root of the repository):
 ```
-docker build -t theta-cfa-cli -f theta-cfa-cli.Dockerfile .
+docker build -t theta-cfa-cli -f docker/theta-cfa-cli.Dockerfile .
 ```

 The script `run-theta-cfa-cli.sh` can be used for running the containerized version on models residing on the host: